Presenting the Presentation Update: AMD FidelityFX Super Resolution, FXAA, CAS, Variable Refresh Rate, and more!

 Aside from using the post-processing settings menu that can be opened by pressing F6 or Display → Post-processing settings in the menu bar, the effects can be configured via the Xenia configuration file:

-• postprocess_antialiasing — anti-aliasing filter
+— anti-aliasing filterfxaa

-• Anything else — don’t apply an anti-aliasing filter
+— use FXAA with the extreme quality preset- Anything else — don’t apply an anti-aliasing filter

-• postprocess_scaling_and_sharpening — scaling and sharpening filter
+— scaling and sharpening filtercas

-• fsr — use AMD FidelityFX FSR for upscaling and sharpening, or CAS when not upscaling
+— use AMD FidelityFX FSR for upscaling and sharpening, or CAS when not upscaling- Anything else — don’t apply a scaling and sharpening filter

-• postprocess_dither — whether to apply dithering noise to smoothen gradients
+— whether to apply dithering noise to smoothen gradients

 While game-specific configuration files are currently largely unsafe as changing many of the settings while the emulator is already running is not supported — the game configuration file feature is currently in a prototype state — specifying the post-processing options listed above in per-game configuration files is supported explicitly (but not the resolution scale variables, which take effect during the initialization of the emulator).